Over half of all working Americans, including those who make between $50,000 and $100,000 a year, live paycheck to paycheck.

 But as technology continues to evolve and many financial services become digital, these high-interest, short-term loans aren’t the only solution to financial hardship.
 Instead, cash advance apps serve as a temporary, immediate financial solution for those who need a little extra help keeping up with the bills.

-If you’ve found yourself in a tight spot financially, here are the 8 best cash advance apps on the market right now.
+If you’ve found yourself in a tight spot financially, here are some of your best options right now.

 Best for help with budgeting: Brigit